zio/zio-quill/CASSANDRA.md

 }
 ```

-It is necessary to define a new `Column` type to be used when defining the data model.
+Quill requires two separate `MappedEncoding` definitions to quote a new type.

 **Quill**
 ```scala